Meridanus/BlockGame_Chime_ResurcePack/README.md

 Download:
 https://www.curseforge.com/minecraft/texture-packs/blockgame-textures-chime

-Special thanks to DragonSlayrOfficial for some of his textures!
+Special thanks to DragonSlayrOfficial for some textures!